liip/wp-tyk-dev-portal/readme.txt

 * storage of token (references) by name and API policy
 * revoking of tokens by developer

-What this plugin does not (try to) offer:
+What this plugin does not offer:

 * Management of Tyk API Gateway (the Tyk Dashboard is best suited for that)
 * WordPress user registration (there are enough plugins that do that quite well)